magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 The studio was real.
 And inside—Catherine.

-Her hair was white now, but her posture straight, her eyes sharp, the soul still burning.
+Her hair was white now, but her posture straight, her eyes sharp.
 She was teaching children, little ones in animal costumes, their voices bright and eager.

 “Catherine!”
 Lucy blurted.